Eiffel Tower in Paris

 I’m not sure who buys a life-size antique sculpture of a Roman gladiator or an ornate armoire that probably graced a room in Louis XIV’s Versailles, but obviously someone does.
 Many of these shops have probably been in business for centuries.

-Lunch on My Perfect Artsy Traveler Day in Paris
+Lunch on A Perfect Artsy Traveler Day in Paris

-As I stroll, I notice the crowds swelling.
-By the time I get to the area around the Boulevard Saint-Michel, the solitary hours of my early morning feel like a dream.
+As you stroll, you’ll notice the crowds swelling.
+By the time you get to the area around the Boulevard Saint-Michel, the solitary hours of your early morning walk will feel like a dream.

 Finding a good place to have lunch can be a challenge in this busy area.
 There are plenty of choices, but not all are great.
-I use my smartphone to help me find an eatery that has at least a 4.5-star rating.
-I veer off the main thoroughfares and search along small side streets.
+Use your smartphone to help you find an eatery that has at least a 4.5-star rating.
+You’ll need to veer off the main thoroughfares and search along small side streets.

 Generous helpings of seafood in a Grande Salade in Paris

-Afternoon on My Perfect Artsy Traveler Day in Paris
+Afternoon on A Perfect Artsy Traveler Day in Paris

 Visit the Musée de Cluny